Crossed surface flat bands in three-dimensional superconducting altermagnets

-Y.\,F.\,acknowledges financial support from the Sumitomo Foundation and the calculation support from Okayama University.
-B.\,L.\,acknowledges financial support from the National Natural Science Foundation of China (project 12474049).
-K. Y., Y. F., and Y. T. acknowledge financial support from JSPS with Grants- in-Aid for Scientific Research (KAKENHI Grants No. 25K07203).
-Y.\,T.\, also acknowledges financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No. 23K17668 and 24K00583).
-J.\,C.\,acknowledges financial support from the Swedish Research Council (Vetenskapsr\aa det Grant No.~2021-04121).
+Y.\,F.\,acknowledges financial support from the Sumitomo Foundation and JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grant No.\ 26K17096), and the calculation support from Okayama University and the computer resource offered under the category of general project by Research Institute for Information Technology, Kyushu University.
+B.\,L.\,acknowledges financial support from the National Natural Science Foundation of China (project 12474049) and Beijing National Laboratory for Condensed Matter Physics (2025BNLCMPKF011).
+K.\,Y., Y.\,F., and Y.\,T.\,acknowledge financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No.\,25K07203).
+Y.\,T.\,also acknowledges financial support from JSPS with Grants-in-Aid for Scientific Research (KAKENHI Grants No.\,23K17668 and 24K00583).
+J.\,C.\,acknowledges financial support from the Swedish Research Council (Vetenskapsr\aa det Grant No.\,2021-04121).

 \onecolumngrid